-Stage Dates Completed Consultation on Scope, Issues and Options (Reg 18) April 2019 No Consultation on Draft Plan proposals October/November 2019 No Publication (Reg 19) and Submission April/June 2020 No Examination Period September-December 2020 No Adoption February 2021 No
+Stage Dates Completed Consultation on Scope, Issues and Options (Reg 18) Feb/May 2020 Yes Consultation on Draft Plan proposals Nov/Dec 2021 Νο Publication (Reg 19) and Submission September 2022/Jan 2023 Νο Examination Period Feb/Mar 2023 No Adoption July 2023 Νο

 4.2 All new development plan documents are subject to an ongoing process of strategic environmental assessment (SEA), combined with the existing practice of sustainability appraisal (SA).
 This examines the likely environmental, social and economic effects of new policies and proposals and informs the direction and content of each stage of the plan preparation process.
-The information used and the outcome of the appraisal process will be set out in a report, which will accompany each
+The information used and the outcome of the appraisal process will be set out in a report, which will accompany each document at each stage of its preparation and subject to public consultation.

-- document at each stage of its preparation and subject to public consultation. - 4.3 All development plan documents are also subject to equalities impact assessment (EQIA) to ensure that new policies do not discriminate against certain groups and that all opportunities to promote equality are sought in plan preparation. - 4.4 The Minerals Local Plan and Waste Local Plan will be subject to a Habitats Regulations Assessment (HRA).
-The purpose of the HRA of land use plans is to ensure the protection of the integrity of European sites is a part of the planning process at a regional and local level.
-A HRA Screening Report (March 2011) has been produced, covering both minerals and waste and concluded that no additional assessment would be necessary at this stage of the process. - 4.5 Local Plans are also subject to Strategic Flood Risk Assessments (SFRA), a Level 1 SFRA has been carried out which collates and reviews available information on flood risk in Nottinghamshire and individual SFRA's for both the Minerals and Waste Plans will be undertaken at the appropriate stages of Local Plan production. - 4.6 As part of the production of the reviewed Minerals Local Plan a full review of current documents will be undertaken and they will be updated as necessary. - 4.7 A full timetable for the planned production of the Minerals and Waste Local Plans is contained in Appendix C.
+- 4.3 All development plan documents are also subject to equalities impact assessment (EQIA) to ensure that new policies do not discriminate against certain groups and that all opportunities to promote equality are sought in plan preparation. - 4.4 The Minerals Local Plan and Waste Local Plan will be subject to a Habitats Regulations Assessment (HRA).
+The purpose of the HRA of land use plans is to ensure the protection of the integrity of European sites is a part of the planning process at a regional and local level. - 4.5 Local Plans are also subject to Strategic Flood Risk Assessments (SFRA), a Level 1 SFRA has been carried out which collates and reviews available information on flood risk in Nottinghamshire and individual SFRA's for both the Minerals and Waste Plans will be undertaken at the appropriate stages of Local Plan production.